The ties to Midland University run nearly 80 years for members of the Johnson/Bartek/Langemeier/Osborne families.

 This scholarship is awarded each year to one or more worthy and deserving student(s) and may be renewed for succeeding years.

 Established by Mrs. Austin P. Sanborn in recognition of the faithful years of service and continuing interest Mr. Sanborn had in Midland Lutheran College, this scholarship is to be awarded to a young person in the sophomore or junior year and may be continued.
-Consideration is given first to the fields of full-time Christian service or social work and secondly to the need of the individual.
+Consideration is given first to the fields of full-time Christian service or social work and secondly to the financial need of the individual.

 This annual scholarship was established by Midland alumnus James Scherer '60 through the ELCA Foundation.

 This scholarship was established by a Will in the form of a trust provided by Hanna Schmidt, a friend of the University.
-Scholarships are awarded to students of at least sophomore standing, who are majoring in nursing and who a residents of Dodge County.
+Scholarships are awarded to students of at least sophomore standing, who are majoring in nursing and who are residents of Dodge County.

 This scholarship is awarded each year to one or more worthy and deserving students and may be renewed for succeeding years.